-In 2016, housing represented more than 25% of total investment dollars in the United States.
+Over one-third of middle-class consumer spending is on the home.
 NAR estimated that the aggregate value of existing U.S. home sales was approximately \$1.5 trillion in 2016 from approximately 5.5 million total transactions.
 We estimate consumers paid more than \$75 billion in commissions in 2016 for these transactions.